donderdag 19 december 2024

 Hi everyone

-I slowly read and thought about Lucy Jones' book Matrescence on my e-reader and I have some things to share.
+I slowly read and thought about Lucy Jones' book Matrescence on my e-reader and I have some thoughts to share.

 "A radical new examination of the transition into motherhood and how it affects the mind, brain and body.